JASLYSAGITH/LIBRARY-MANAGEMENT-SYSTEM/README.md

 # LIBRARY-MANAGEMENT-SYSTEM
-An SQL project for Library Management System
+A SQL project for Library Management System
+A small project for manging basic operation in a library using SQL.